-The balance of R\$ 137 (2015 - R\$ 61) is represented by the amount of R\$ 61 referring to the deposit in savings account, plus interest, regarding the security deposit defined in the lease agreement of the property located at Rua Capitão Antônio Rosa, 376, which is the current headquarters of the Institute, and R\$ 76, referring to the security deposit, defined in the rental agreement of the property located at Avenida Roque Petrônio Junior, 850, where the new headquarters of the Institute will be located.
-This amount will be redeemed at the end of the lease agreements.
+The balance of R\$ 77 (2016 - R\$ 137) refers to the security deposit defined in the lease agreement of the property located at Avenida Roque Petroni Junior, 850, which is the current headquarters of the Institute.
+This amount will be redeemed at the end of the agreement.